leandrosardi/blackops/README.md

 ...
 ```

-so the execution of the operation `set-rubylib.op` gets simplified even more:
+So the execution of the operation `set-rubylib.op` gets simplified even more:

 ```
 ops source set-rubylib.op --node=prod1